google/ced/README.md

 This is not an official Google product.

 A text editor exploring ideas around editing and optimizing C++ codebases.
+It's still very much in development, and will most likely destroy your files.
+Use at your own risk.

 FUTURE PLANS
 ------------